 Conclusion – What to do when you detect pet sickness

 In conclusion, senior pets often need extra care beyond annual dental cleanings and vaccinations.
+So keep a look out for any signs of pet sickness.
 Your pet may need medications to relieve pain and other symptoms and may need frequent visits to the doctor for ongoing health problems.
 Never hesitate to contact your veterinarian for advice on getting your pet help for a health problem.

 FURTHER READING FOR PET OWNERS & PET SITTERS